mtcute/docs/guide/topics/storage.md

 ## SQLite storage

-The preferred storage for a NodeJS application is the one using SQLite, because it does not require loading the entire thing into memory, and is also faster than simply reading/writing a file.
+The preferred storage for a Node.js application is the one using SQLite, because it does not require loading the entire thing into memory, and is also faster than simply reading/writing a file.